programmerg/quick-access/readme.md

 ## Installation

-Get it from the [Chrome Webstore](https://chromewebstore.google.com/detail/quick-access/pomnndfpgmpdpcjinlcihleaehhblchc)
+Get it from the [Chrome Web Store](https://chromewebstore.google.com/detail/quick-access/pomnndfpgmpdpcjinlcihleaehhblchc) / [Firefox Add-ons](https://addons.mozilla.org/hu/firefox/addon/quick-access/)

 -- OR --

-1. Download the <a href="https://github.com/programmerg/quick-access/archive/refs/tags/v1.4.1.zip">latest release</a>.
+1. Download the <a href="https://github.com/programmerg/quick-access/archive/refs/tags/v1.4.3.zip">latest release</a>.
 2. Open your browser and go to `chrome://extensions`.
 3. Enable "Developer mode".
 4. Click "Load unpacked" and select the project folder.
-5. Hooray, you now have your own Quick Access version!
+5. Hooray, you now have your own Quick Access!

 ## File Structure